 Students who complete community service hours are not required to write a reflection, but will need to sign up for a group reflection session discussion in BroncNation Events.

 Whether a written reflection or group reflection session, your reflection should provide a thoughtful and thorough response to the following questions in order to meet Rider's Engaged Learning Program objectives:

 |Using examples from your experience, illustrate what you learned about yourself, others and/or the organization||Student provides sufficient details to demonstrate engaged learning.|

 |Describe specific challenges and/or successes that you encountered.||Student provides sufficient details to demonstrate engaged learning.|

 |How did the experience relate to a course or courses you have taken at Rider?||Student identifies knowledge acquired in class that was encountered in the experience.|

 |How will you apply what you learned to your personal, academic, and/or professional life?||Student reflects on the experience, analyzing its meaning, significance, and/or connection to learning and/or life.|

-Note: The reflection questions above are provided as a guide to help you to write a thoughtful reflection or to formulate verbal responses while attending a session.
-The reviewer or session facilitator will want you to meet the objectives
+Note: The reflection questions above are provided to assist you in writing a thoughtful reflection or to formulate verbal responses to share while attending a group session.
+The experience reviewer or session facilitator will expect you to respond to the questions.

 Sample Reflections by Rider Students